Get Started? Request an Appointment

 A dental implant is not actually a type of prosthetic tooth.
 Rather, it is a thin titanium post that the actual prosthetic (a crown, a bridge, or dentures) will be attached to.
 Since implants are made out of biocompatible materials, they will gradually fuse with the surrounding bone tissue once they have been surgically placed in your mouth.
 The number of implants you receive depends on the extent of your tooth loss and the kind of restoration required.

 The major advantage of dental implants is that they allow us to replace the root of the tooth.
 Obviously, this goes a long way towards keeping your new teeth stable; dentures will not slip at inconvenient times as long as they have been anchored to sturdy implant posts.
 These advantages along with so many more simply cannot be enjoyed with replacement options like traditional bridges or dentures.
 With the ability to improve health, beauty, and confidence, there are many benefits of dental implants in Fort Valley.

 Whether you have lost one tooth, a few teeth, or all of your teeth, dental implants in Fort Valley may be the ideal treatment for you.
-Even patients who have already suffered from bone loss in their jaws or are dealing with gum disease can be candidates for implants once they’ve undergone the proper preparatory procedures.
+Even patients who have already suffered from bone loss in their jaw or are dealing with gum disease can be candidates for implants once they have undergone the proper preparatory procedures.
 Dr. Marable can evaluate your oral health and adjust the implant process depending on your needs.

 Have you lost at least three teeth in a row?
 While getting individual implants to replace each of them would be one possible approach, more often than not we’ll recommend a more conservative treatment.
 With just two dental implants, we can place a beautiful, reliable dental bridge in your mouth.

 When it comes to replacing all of your teeth at once, the appropriate number of implants tends to vary.
 That said, it usually takes anywhere from 4 to 8 posts to provide adequate support for a full arch of prosthetic teeth.
-Bear in mind that in most cases, your implant-retained dentures will be permanently locked in place (they can only be removed by a dental professional).
+In many cases, implant dentures are permanently locked in place (they can only be removed by a dental professional).
 However, it is also possible for us to design a removable, or “Snap-On” denture that you can take out of your mouth daily for cleaning and maintenance.
 After Dr. Marable assesses your needs, he will make an appropriate recommendation for the type of implant denture you should receive.

 The dental implant process begins when you schedule an initial consultation; during this visit, we can figure out what your specific needs are and plan the procedure accordingly.
 You’ll have the implants surgically placed during a separate visit, and the restoration phase will take place once your mouth has fully healed.
 One of the advantages of visiting Fantastic Smiles for dental implants is that all of these steps can be completed right here without a need for a referral.

-It’s important to consider a number of factors when figuring out the costs of dental implants.
-Naturally, you’ll have to think about the correct number of implant posts to get as well as the cost of each individual procedure.
-However, you should not overlook the long-term benefits of investing in implants.
-Not only will they allow you to enjoy a strong, stable smile, but they will also last decades, meaning you’re less likely to need to pay for a replacement in the future.
+It’s important to consider a number of factors when determining the cost of dental implants in Fort Valley.
+Naturally, you’ll have to think about the correct number of implant posts to get as well as the price of each individual procedure.
+However, you should not overlook the long-term benefits of investing in dental implants.
+Not only will they allow you to enjoy a strong, stable smile, but they can easily last for several decades, meaning you’re less likely to need to pay for a replacement in the future.